Reception

 PE:

-Our PE sessions are on Tuesdays and Fridays.
+Our PE sessions are on a Monday.
 Children will need a school PE kit including trainers/plimsolls.

-We encourage all children to bring in a water bottle to use throughout the day, ensuring they have enough to drink and stay hydrated.
-School provide a piece of fresh fruit and milk, however children are welcome to bring in their own fruit in a labelled container.
+We encourage all children to bring in a water bottle to use throughout the day to ensure they have enough to drink and stay hydrated.
+School provide a piece of fresh fruit and milk, however children are welcome to bring in their own fruit in a labelled container if they wish.

 Our current Reception cohort photo gallery